 Films — Live-Action

-- In Star Trek: First Contact, Data tells the Borg Queen "Resistance... is futile."
+- In Star Trek: First Contact, Data tells the Borg Queen "Resistance... is futile." as a Pre-Mortem One-Liner.

 - In Star Trek VI: The Undiscovered Country, when Spock asks McCoy for assistance in performing "surgery" on a photon torpedo, McCoy answers, "Fascinating."